 by Mike Ratliff

-We have been looking at genuine Humility in the last few posts.
-We have seen within these studies that believers are called to role of reconciliation, forgiveness, loving our enemies, and turning the other cheek by being Spirit-filled.
+Believers are called to role of reconciliation, forgiveness, loving our enemies, and turning the other cheek by being humble and Spirit-filled.
 Also, the genuinely humble believer will not be timid, but bold.

 Part of being bold because of the moving of the Holy Spirit within us is to proclaim the truth even if it takes the form of a rebuke.
 We are told to love our enemies, but we must not have unity with professing believers who are mired in heresy.
 On the other hand, those in apostasy must be rebuked in love with the goal of restoring them to fellowship and unity within God’s truth.